-Native Prairie/Wetland Complex - This native prairie and wetland complex in central Minnesota was permanently protected with OHF support.
-This acquisition added 156 acres to an existing, 2,700-acre block of protected habitat.
+Native Prairie/Wetland Complex - This native prairie and wetland complex in central Minnesota was permanently protected with OHF support last year.
+This acquisition added 84 acres to an existing block of protected habitat, and protected a fen, spring-fed streams, oxbow wetlands, and native prairie.